dan1el789/OperatingSystem/memory/memory-management/README.md

 which  moves  the  number  28  to  REGISTER1  must  not  be  relocated.
 The  loader  needs some way to tell what is an address and what is a constant. *page 177* ***important diagram on this page!***

 # **Which component is responsible to convert between logical and physical memory addresses?**
+Using base  and  limit registers is an easy  way  to give each  process  its  own pri-vate  address space because  every memory  address  generated  automatically  has the base  register  contents  added  to  it  before  being  sent  to  memory.
+In  many  implementations,  the  base  and  limit  registers  are  protected  in  such  a  way  that  only  the  operating  system  can  modify  them.
+This  was  the  case  on  the  CDC  6600,  but  not  on  the  Intel  8088,  which  did  not  even  have  the  limit  register.
+It  did,  however,  have  multiple  base  registers,  allowing  program  text  and  data,  for  example,  to  be  independently  relocated,  but  offered  no  protection  from  out-of-range  memory  references.

+A disadvantage  of relocation  using  base  and  limit registers  is  the  need  to  per-form  an  addition  and  a  comparison  on  every  memory  reference.
+Comparisons  can  be  done  fast,  but  additions  are  slow  due  to  carry  propagation  time  unless  special  addition circuits  are  used. *page 179*

 # **Explain the idea behind the Basis and Limit register.**